ssvassiliev/Summer_School_OpenMP/_episodes/06-tasks.md

 > {: .source}
 >
 > The inner loop cannot be parallelized with `parallel for` construct due to data dependency.
+- Use tasks with dependencies to parallelize this code.
+- You should be able to do this by only adding OpenMP directives.
+- Start with the following serial code:
 >
-> Use tasks with dependencies to parallelize this code.
-You should be able to do this by only adding OpenMP directives.
->
-> Start with the following serial code:
 > ~~~
 > /* --- File task_depend.c --- */
+> #include <stdlib.h>
+> #include <stdio.h>
+>
 > int main(int argc, char **argv) {
 >
->   int N = 10;
+>   int N = 8;
 >   int x[N][N];
 >   int i,j;
 >